-Matt is a key face across the BBC as the co-host of The One Show Monday to Thursday evenings and ongoing co-presenter of BBC1's top rating & award-winning Sunday night Countryfile series.
-He also presented Secret Britain for BBC1 and was a finalist in Strictly Come Dancing 2010.
+Staying with the BBC, he then moved to The One Show as co-host Monday to Thursday evenings and as an ongoing co-presenter of the channel’s top rating & award-winning Sunday night Countryfile series.
+Matt also presented Secret Britain for BBC1 and was a finalist in Strictly Come Dancing 2010.
 Matt also took part in the 2011 Strictly Live Tour where he won a record-breaking number of shows.

 Matt Baker was born in Durham where he grew up in the Dales on his family's sheep farm.
 His love of the countryside and animals made him the natural choice for fronting such shows as Animal Rescue Squad for Five, One Man and His Dog, Summer Countryfile Diaries, Crufts, Animal Rescue and a BBC NE natural history series.
 He is also the current president of the National Federation of Young Farmers' Clubs.

 Matt left Blue Peter in 2006 and began fronting BBC Daytime shows, including the BBC1 City Hospital series.
 His other BBC credits include hosting the Evacuation series, and two series of The Stables Live 8.
 He presented Jonny Wilkinson's Hotshots rugby plus Jonny's rugby training DVD.
 He has also starred in Chitty Chitty Bang Bang at the London Palladium and Sunderland Empire and as Prince Charming in Cinderella at the Sheffield Lyceum.